realRoosterWho/Iris_LEAD_Present/README.md

 Our delivery mainly contains a **5-page-Poster** and a **Presentation Video**

+The README .md also contains the Figjam/Figma/Notion/SourceCode used in this project.

 This ZIP/Repository  contains:

 - 1 .pdf file of the Poster